-Thus continual wars tended to introduce the stability of military powers and the permanence of armies.
+Thus continual wars tended to introduce the stability of military powers and the permanence of armiès.
 The same legions had passed ten years in Spain; others had been nearly as long in Sicily; and though, at the expiration of their service, the old soldiers were dismissed, the legions remained always under arms.
-Hence arose the necessity of giving lands to the soldiers who had finished their term of service; and, in 552, there were assigned to Scipio's veterans, for each year of service in Africa and Spain, two acres of the lands confiscated from the Samnites and Apulia.(8)
+Hence arose the necessity of giving lands to the soldiers who had finished their time of service; and, in 552, there were assigned to Scipio's veterans, for each year of service in Africa and Spain, two acres of the lands confiscated from the Samnites and Apulians.
+(2)

-It was the first time that Rome took foreign troops into her pay, sometimes Celtiberians, at others Cretans sent by Hiero of Syracuse (4)-in fact, mercenaries, and a body of discontented Gauls who had abandoned the Carthaginan army.
-(5)
+It was the first time that Rome took foreign troops into her pay, sometimes Celtiberians, at others Cretans sent by Hiero of Syracuse, (3) in fact, mercenaries, and a body of discontented Gauls who had abandoned the Carthaginian army.
+(4)